 -

-A Study to Optimize Endocrine Therapy Through Motivational Interviewing and Text Interventions
+A Study To Optimize Endocrine Therapy Through Motivational Interviewing And Text Interventions

-Albert Lea, MN
+Albert Lea, MN; Rochester, MN

 This study aims to compare an additional support program (text message reminders and/or telephone-based counseling) with usual care in making sure breast cancer patients take their endocrine therapy medication as prescribed (medication adherence).